The Modeling of Time-Structured Multiturn Injection into Fermilab Main Injector (Microbunch Injection with Parasitic Longitudinal Painting): Micro-Bunch Injection into the Main Injector from a Superconducting RF Linac

-The goals of the modeling of the time-structured multiturn injection into FMI-2 with a SC linac are threefold: \begin{compactenum}[(1)]\itemsep 0.2in \item To find the optimized Fermilab Main Injector RF system with the following aspects: \begin{compactenum}[(i)] \item Efficient RF capture methods with minimum particle losses \item Main Injector RF system with adequate RF parameters \item Minimization of space-charge effects in all degrees of freedom \item Optimization of total capture time and total injection time \end{compactenum} \item To design a fast beam-chopper system to make nearly loss-free injection attainable \item To investigate any other limitations on the intensity upgrades from the present Main Injector \end{compactenum} With the above goals in mind, we modeled four different scenarios of synchronous injection over 270 injection turns, but with different RF harmonic systems and RF parameters.
-The following is the parameters of the Main Injector that are consistently employed in ESME simulations for all scenarios presented herein.
+The goals for modeling the time-structured multi-turn injection into the MI with a SCRF linac are three-fold: \begin{compactenum}[(1)]\itemsep 0.1cm \item To find the optimized RF system of Fermilab Main Injector with the following aspects: \begin{compactenum}[(a)]\itemsep 0.1cm \item Efficient RF capture methods with minimum particle losses \item Main Injector RF system with adequate RF parameters \item Minimizing space-charge effects in all degrees of freedom \item Optimizing total capture time and total injection time \end{compactenum} \item To design a fast beam-chopper system to make nearly loss-free injection attainable \item To investigate any limits on the intensity upgrades from the current Main Injector \end{compactenum} \black

-\textbf{SCENARIO (I)}
+With the above aims in mind, we modeled four different scenarios of synchronous injection over 270 injection turns, but with different RF harmonic systems and RF parameters.
+Listed in Table~\ref{tab:mi-param} are the key parameters of the Main Injector that were employed in ESME simulations for all scenarios presented in this article. \black

+\section{Scenario I}